aguilloux/HI-VAE_Pytorch/README.md

 $ chmod +x script_HIVAE.sh
 ```

-Then, run preprocessing and tutorial of your data.
+Then, run preprocessing and tutorial on your data.